 Many studies on capsaicin were done on rodents.
 More human trials are needed.

 In the meantime, current research suggests taking around 20 milligrams (mg) of capsaicin capsules daily and supplementing your diet with spicy foods and hot sauce.
 Keep in mind that for some people, eating spicy foods may cause digestive problems.

-Both fresh garlic and garlic supplements have been used for years to battle heart problems.
-Research has shown garlic extract may help prevent plaque build-up in the arteries and even reverse heart disease.
+Both fresh garlic and garlic supplements have been used for years to battle heart problems. has shown garlic extract may help prevent plaque build-up in the arteries and even reverse heart disease.

 The downside?
 Like fresh garlic, some garlic supplements leave your breath smelling less than fresh.
 If you can’t get past the smell, look for odor-free garlic capsules.

 Coenzyme Q10 (CoQ10) is a substance your body makes naturally and is critical to heart health.
 As you age, your body makes less CoQ10.
 Low levels of CoQ10 in the body have been linked to chronic heart failure.
 CoQ10 may also help lower blood pressure and prevent exercise-induced chest pain.

 Spicy ginger is thought to have anti-inflammatory and antioxidant abilities.

 - reduce cholesterol

 - prevent blood clotting